-There are no specific environmental or social safeguards linked to the use of derivatives and other assets included under "#02 Other".
+There are no specific environmental or social safeguards linked to the use of financial derivative instruments and other assets included under #02 Other.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?